-When an output's OV FLTMSK and UV FLTMSK (volatile bits) = 0 and DISOVUVSD (0x09h[0])=0, the ACT88329 monitors the output voltages for under voltage and over voltage conditions.
+The ACT88327 monitors the output voltages for under voltage and over voltage conditions.
 If one output enters an UV/OV fault condition, the IC enters the OVUV Fault State and shuts down all outputs for 100ms.
 It then enters the POWER START SEQUENCE State and restarts with the programmed power up sequence.
 If an output is in current limit, it is possible that its voltage can drop below the UV threshold which also shuts down all outputs.
-If that behavior is not desired, just mask the appropriate fault bit.
-Note that all faults are masked by default.
-Even when the fault are masked, each output still provides its real-time UV/OV fault status via its fault flag.
+If that behavior is not desired, mask the appropriate fault bit.
+Each output still provides its real-time UV/OV fault status via its fault flag, even if the fault is masked.
 Masking an OV/UV fault just prevents the fault from being reported via the nIRQ pin.
 A UV/OV fault condition pulls the nRESET pins low.
 Note that then nRESET and nIRQ pins are configurable via CMI settings